pdebuyl/euroscipy_document/program.rst

 Depending on the volume of the contributions, a poster session will also be held.

-The tutorial play an important role in the EuroSciPy conference and allow beginner or advanced users of the Scientific Python tools to learn from recognized experts.
+The tutorials play an important role in the EuroSciPy conference and allow beginner or advanced users of the Scientific Python tools to learn from recognized experts.
+The first two days of the conference are devoted to the tutorials that are held in two parallel tracks.

-One keynote speaker has already confirmed his participation: David Beazley.
-We are currently looking for a second keynote speaker.
-The contributed talks are the object of a currently open call for abstracts and the program for the tutorials is currently well advanced.
+The keynotes speakers for 2012 are David Beazley and Eric Jones.
+The call for contributions brought about fifty replies, some of which were accepted as talks.
+The topics range from collaborative projects such as scikit-learn and scikits-image to field-specific developments and technical aspects of Python computing.
+In addition to the talks, a dedicated poster session takes place during the conference.

 Keynote Speakers
 ================